amirhnajafiz/file-access-patterns/TRACEPOINTS.md

 - read: Reads data from a file descriptor into a buffer.
 - write: Writes data from a buffer to a file descriptor.
+- readv: Reads data from a file descriptor into multiple buffers (vectorized I/O).
+- writev: Writes data to a file descriptor from multiple buffers (vectorized I/O).
 - pread64: Reads data from a specific offset in a file descriptor without changing the file position.​
 - pwrite64: Writes data to a specific offset in a file descriptor without changing the file position.
 - mmap: Maps files or devices into memory, providing a pointer to the mapped area.